schmooser/blog.ora600.ru/_posts/2012-10-06-installing-oracle-xe-11gr2-on-centos-6.md

 ## Upgrading APEX

 Default APEX in Oracle XE is outdated.
 Download new version and install.
-Installation process is forward.
-Manual is [here][apex-install-guide].
+Upgrade process is [covered here][upgrade-apex].
+Complete manual is [here][apex-install-guide].

-### Get distribution

-Download APEX, for example I downloaded `apex_4.2.2_en.zip`, unzipped it,

 [Official documentation of Oracle XE.][oracle-xe-11gr2-official]